Skip to content

 Partners of first responders living in:

-• Feedback from participants will inform curriculum for a psychoeducational and support program to enhance first responder family well-being.
+• Feedback from participants informed curriculum for a psychoeducational and support program to enhance first responder family well-being.

-• The work of this study will support first responders and their families to respond to psychosocial needs that accompany the occupational stress associated with first responder roles.
+• The work of this study supports first responders and their families to respond to psychosocial needs that accompany the occupational stress associated with first responder roles.